 Before the inception, different members of the SfC team were wearing more than one hat.
 This meant that the product owner also conducted user research and the Delivery Manager was also testing the service.
 The new team structure means that more of the roles are not shared and we have more dedicated resources.

-We tried some techiques to help keep discussions focused, for example anyone could timeout a conversation.
+We tried some techniques to help keep discussions focused, for example anyone could timeout a conversation.
 This stopped tangent conversations from escalating into bigger topics.
-If something did need to be discussed in the future, we added it to the 'Parking Lot'so we didn’t forget it and we could pick it up later..
-This helped with the flow of the inception as it stopped tangents happening and kept focus.
+If something did need to be discussed in the future, we added it to the 'Parking Lot' so we didn’t forget it and we could pick it up later.
+This helped with the flow of the inception as it stopped tangents from happening and kept focus.